CheeseCake87/flask-imp/README.md

 `export SECRET_KEY="asdlasijd90339480239oiqjdpiasdj"` and `export DEBUG=True`

 The environment variables to pass in are defined in the config file, have a look at `random_value`.
 To set this we will need to do: `export TAGS_CAN_BE_ANYTHING="what we put here will be the new value"`

-`NOTE:` Some environment variable tags in the config file may not work if you are using `flask run`, you can run the app by using `venv/bin/python sgi.py` instead.
+**NOTE:** Some environment variable tags in the config file may not work if you are using `flask run`, you can run the app by using `venv/bin/python run_example.py` instead.

 Your app's ```__init__.py``` file should look like this: